 - Avoid comparing your rate of recovery to that of anyone else – many factors will determine your recovery time after a hysterectomy which takes a total of three months for full healing for most women

 - Don’t expect too much of yourself

-- Recruit the help of family members and friends – remember they can’t see your wound and they may not understand you tiring easily
+- Recruit the help of family and friends – remember they can’t see your wound and they may not understand you tiring easily

 - Discuss your return to work plans with your employer – some women find that a graduated return to work helps them ease back into work